yarovyjyurets/git/README.md

 - kubectl exec pod -- curl -s {url}

-`sessionAffinity`: ClientIP|Node -  makes the service proxy redirect all requests originating from the same client IP to the same pod.
+`sessionAffinity`: `ClientIP`|Node -  makes the service proxy redirect all requests originating from the same client IP to the same pod.
+>`INFO` Kubernetes supports only two types of service session affinity: None and ClientIP.
+You may be surprised it doesn’t have a cookie-based session affinity option, but you need to understand that Kubernetes services don’t operate at the HTTP level.
+Services deal with TCP and UDP packets and don’t care about the payload they carry.
+Because cookies are a construct of the HTTP protocol, services don’t know about them, which explains why session affinity cannot be based on cookies.

 >`NOTE` When creating a service with multiple ports, you must specify a name for each port.
 ```